 Longline is the only tuna-fishing gear deployed by Japan at present in the Atlantic Ocean.
 The final coverage of the logbook from the Japanese longline fleet has been 90-95 % before 2006.
-The current coverages for 2007 and 2008 are estimated to be about 82% both.
-In 2008, fishing days was 30,300 days, which was near average value in recent ten years.
-The catch of tunas and tuna-like fishes (excluding sharks) is estimated to be 40,413 t, which are 124 % of the past ten years average catch.
-The most important species was bigeye representing 50% of the total tuna and tuna-like fish catch in 2007.
-Observer trips on longline boats in the Atlantic were conducted and total of 732 fishing days were monitored.
-Fisheries Agency of Japan (FAJ) sets catch quotas for western and eastern Atlantic bluefin as well as for northern, southern Atlantic Swordfish, blue marlin, white marlin and bigeye tuna, and requires all tuna vessels operating in the Atlantic Ocean to submit catch information every day (bluefin tuna) and ten-day (other tunas) period by radio or facsimile.
-All Japanese longline vessels operating in the Convention Area are equipped with satellite tracking devices (VMS) onboard.
-In accordance with ICCAT recommendations, FAJ has taken measures to prohibit catch of undersized several tuna species and false import of Atlantic bluefin tuna, swordfish and bigeye tuna.
-Implementations of time and area closure at a part of the East Atlantic, the Mediterranean and the Gulf of Mexico have been regulated by the Ministerial Order.
+The current coverage rates for 2007 and 2008 are estimated to be about 82% for both years.
+In 2008, there were 30,300 days fishing days, which was near the average value of the recent ten years.
+The catch of tunas and tuna-like fishes (excluding sharks) is estimated at 40,413 t, which is 124% of the past ten years' average catch.
+The most important species was bigeye, representing 50% of the total tuna and tuna-like fish catch in 2007.
+Observer trips on longline boats in the Atlantic were conducted and a total of 732 fishing days were monitored.
+The Fisheries Agency of Japan (FAJ) sets catch quotas for western and eastern Atlantic bluefin as well as for northern and southern Atlantic swordfish, blue marlin, white marlin and bigeye tuna, and requires all tuna vessels operating in the Atlantic Ocean to submit catch information every day (bluefin tuna) and every ten-day period (other tunas) by radio or facsimile.
+All Japanese longline vessels operating in the Convention area are equipped with satellite tracking devices (VMS) on board.
+In accordance with ICCAT recommendations, the FAJ has taken measures to prohibit the catch of several undersized tuna species and false imports of Atlantic bluefin tuna, swordfish and bigeye tuna.
+Implementations of the time and area closure in a part of the East Atlantic, the Mediterranean and the Gulf of Mexico have been regulated by Ministerial Order.
 Each species statistical or catch document programs have been conducted.
 Records of fishing vessels larger than 24 meters in length overall (LSTLVs) have been established.
-FAJ dispatched patrol vessels to the North Atlantic to monitor and inspect Japanese tuna vessels and also observe fishing activities of other nations' fishing vessels, and randomly inspected landings at Japanese port to enforce the catch quotas and minimum size limit.
-A prior permission from FAJ is required for any Japanese tuna longline vessels to transship tuna or tuna products to reefers at foreign ports and at sea.
+The FAJ dispatched patrol vessels to the North Atlantic to monitor and inspect Japanese tuna vessels and also to observe fishing activities of other nations' fishing vessels, and randomly inspected landings at Japanese ports to enforce the catch quotas and minimum size limits.
+Prior permission from the FAJ is required for any Japanese tuna longline vessels to transship tuna or tuna products to reefers at foreign ports and at sea.